 When a student withdraws, the school must determine how much of the tuition and fees it is eligible to retain.
-The Pro Rata Refund Calculation and Policy is an institutional policy and is different from the Federal Financial Aid Return Policy and Return Calculation; therefore, after both calculations are applied, a student may owe a debit balance (i.e. the student incurred more charges than he/she earned Title IV funds) to the school.
+The Pro Rata Refund Calculation and Policy is an institutional policy and is different from the Federal Financial Aid

+Return Policy and Return Calculation; therefore, after both calculations are applied, a student may owe a debit balance (i.e. the student incurred more charges than he/she earned Title IV funds) to the school.

 If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid funds.
+The institution shall also provide a pro rata refund of non-federal student financial aid program moneys paid for institutional charges to students who have completed 60 percent or less of the period of attendance.

-The school will perform the Pro Rata Refund Calculation for students who terminate their training before completing the period of enrollment.
+The school will perform the Pro Rata Refund Calculation for those students who terminate their training before completing the period of enrollment (i.e., students who receive a final grade of "W" or "WZ").
 Under the Pro Rata Refund Calculation, the school is entitled to retain only the percentage of charges (tuition, fees, room, board, etc.) proportional to the period of enrollment completed by the student.
 The period of enrollment completed by the student is calculated by dividing the total number of calendar days in the period of enrollment into the calendar days in the period as of the student's last date of attendance.
-The period of enrollment for students enrolled in modular programs is the academic year.
-The period of enrollment for students enrolled in quarter-based programs is the quarter.
+The period of enrollment for students enrolled in modular programs is the academic year, or in increments based on state policy, for each academic year.
+The period of enrollment for students enrolled in guarter-based programs is the guarter.
 The refund is calculated using the following steps: